sinanugur/cellsnake/README.md

 cellsnake --help
 ```

-Then install and check if all the R packages are installed by typing.
+Then install the R packages by typing:
 ```
 cellsnake --install-packages
 ```